Petraeus Faces Senate Confirmation Hearing

 And I'm Michele Norris.

-General DAVID PETRAEUS (Commander, Multi-National Force, Afghanistan): The ultimate decision was a more aggressive formulation, if you will, in terms of the timeline, than what we had recommended.
+DAVID PETRAEUS: The ultimate decision was a more aggressive formulation, if you will, in terms of the timeline, than what we had recommended.
 Again, that is understandable in the sense that there are broader considerations beyond just those of a military commander.

 KEITH: And as you heard, he basically deferred to the president.
 He said that once the president has made a decision, it is the job of the commanders on the ground to salute smartly and carry out the mission.

 NORRIS: So he said that the president didn't follow the course he recommended.
 Did he say anything about what his recommendation to the president was?

 KEITH: He did have some interesting things to say about how the decision was made.
 There were three meetings.
 After the first meeting, General Petraeus was given some homework.
 And he also said that there were vigorous discussions in all of these meetings.

 NORRIS: Let's look to his next post.
 Now this was, as we said, a confirmation hearing for the general.
 What did senators want to know about whether he's the right person for this next post, the CIA job?